12 Effective Ways to Reduce Cart Abandonment & Conquer Customers Hearts

 - Always be ready to support and guide visitors through all challenges of the online shopping process.
 Comprise your customer service team of knowledgeable professionals, add a chatbot, and provide explicit answers in the FAQ section.

 - Demonstrate popular and trending products because people tend to trust peers’ opinions.
 You might even hint that demand for these items is way higher than supply, stimulating them to refrain from delaying the purchase.

 Greeting with a discount offer and a data collecting form.
 Retrieved from Birchbox.

-Even after decades of e-commerce existence, trusting online shops and marketplaces does not come easy, and that attitude is completely reasonable.
-The Internet is flooded with pictures mocking the difference between expectations and the reality of shopping online, and that is not even a worst-case scenario because those people did not lose their money.
-Thus, do not expect users to believe you from the start, endeavor to earn their trust.
+Even after decades of e-commerce existence, trusting online shops and marketplaces does not come at ease, and this attitude is quite reasonable.
+The Internet is flooded with pictures mocking the difference between expectations and reality of shopping online, and that is not even a worst-case scenario because those people did not lose their money.
+Thus, do not expect users to believe you.
+Try to earn their trust immediately.

 How can you accomplish it?
 Here are some of the most obvious ways:

 - Add a special section for reviews & testimonials (28% of shoppers check the reviews & retailer’s reputation);

 - Display trust seals, certificates, and other stamps of approval;